 - A Garden Shed stocked with shared tools, wheelbarrows, and watering cans

-- Low-cost access to finished compost and free wood chip mulch
+- Low-cost access to finished compost and other resources such as seedlings and straw

-- Regular Garden Bulletin with updates, community service opportunities, rainfall information, and upcoming events in English and Spanish
+- Regular Garden Bulletin emails with updates, community service opportunities, rainfall information, and upcoming events in English and Spanish